Israel & History

 Why religious Zionism matters in Israeli life

 Britannica's Mizrachi entry helps on the institutional side.
 Religious Zionists built schools, shaped religious education, and helped entrench the authority of the chief rabbinate over major questions of Jewish personal status.
-That means the movement has mattered not only in ideology but in law, education, and public culture.
+That means the movement has mattered in ideology, law, education, and public culture.

 Its influence also extends well beyond party labels.